rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

   head(select (CIL, LTV, PREDICTION))
   ```

- Use a Classification Model for LTV_BIN Prediction
+ Now, lets use a Classification Model for LTV_BIN Prediction

 28. Exclude highly correlated columns from the data frame